kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * Pods that are not backed by a controller objects (so not created by deployment, replica set, job, stateful set etc).
 * Pods with local storage.

+### How Horizontal Pod Autoscaler works with Cluster Autoscaler?

+Horizontal Pod Autoscaler changes the number of deployment's (or replicaset) replicas based on the current CPU load.
+If the load increases HPA will create new replicas, for which ther may or may not be enough space in the cluster.
+If there is no enough resources then CA will try to bring up some nodes so that the HPA-created pods have a place to run.
+If the load decreases HPA will stop some of the replicas.
+As the result some nodes may start to be underutilized or completely empty and then CA will delete such unneded nodes.

 ****************

 # Internals